Features

 The AgriDrupal reference tool has advanced features for managing open access repositories in compliance with widely adopted library standards and the OAI-PMH protocol.
 The document repository features include:

-- exposure of records also as RDF feed and XML file: the XML file is compliant with the above mentioned AGRIS AP, while RDF feeds can be customized in order to include properties from any vocabulary, thus making the repository fully interoperable - the use of Agrovoc URIs also linking it to a published Linked Open Data (LOD) triple store;
+• exposure of records also as RDF feed, XML file, RDF individual records and (in the D7 version) RDF response to SPARQL queries.
+The XML file is compliant with the above mentioned AGRIS AP, while RDF feeds and query results can be customized in order to include properties from any vocabulary, thus making the repository fully interoperable - the use of Agrovoc URIs also linking it to a published Linked Open Data (LOD) triple store;

 RDF and linked data